 6) Sensory Strategies for Stair Climbing

 - Tactile: Use tactile element on each step (tactile footprints, felt cutouts, fine grain sand paper) with child barefoot to reinforce foot placement

-- Auditory: Use auditory cues or rhythmic cadence, with clapping, egg shaker, or song to encourage alternating feet
+- Auditory: Use auditory cues to establish cadence with clapping, egg shaker, or song

 - Proprioceptive: Ask child to stomp feet to provide deep input and promote full weight bearing

 - Visual: Strips of brightly colored tape can help encourage alternating feet on step stool, stairs, or any other surface.

 - Soft stairs like these are great for little ones to practice crawling and climbing up and can be part of playroom obstacle course!

-- If you do not have stair case in home, can practice with two step stools placed back to back!
+- If you do not have stairs at home, can practice with two step stools placed back to back!

-- Stepping up and down from curbs as they will encounter this in their daily lives.
+- Stepping up and down from curbs in the neighborhood.

-- Practicing stairs in the community (e.g at playground, library, shopping center, restaurants, friend’s houses!) will help generalize skill across different settings!
+- Practicing stairs in the community (playground, library, shopping center, restaurants, and friend’s houses) will help generalize skill across different settings!